min2ha/ukwa-site/content/target/35471/index.en.md

   "subject": "Zika Virus Outbreak, South America 2015-16" }

-# London School of Hygiene and Tropical Medicine: Expert comment on Zika virus outbreak in the Americas

 Basic information on Zika virus from a major academic institution studying tropical diseases